DarthFeder/DiscoveryCraft/README.md

 - A science notebook to store all of your findings.
 The first and main item of DiscoveryCraft.

 - A research method.

+- An unknown ore that can be found near and below bedrock... with enough research, you can unlock what this stuff can really do!

+- A way of liquidizing bedrock to get to the ore underneath.

 - Tiers of teloscopes for star-gazing.